-Reading responses allow you to engage with the assigned material, develop critical reading and writing skills, and prepare for discussions.
+2. Reading Responses: (20%) You are welcome to expand on something you said in a Blackboard discussion in your Reading Response papers.
+Reading responses allow you to engage with the assigned material and develop critical reading and writing skills.
 You will be asked to complete three responses (2½- 3 pages -750-1,000 words – double-spaced, 12 pt. font).
 Responses should address a key issue or theme developed in the readings from that section.
 I will distribute prompts, but you are encouraged to create your own topic.
-Exceptional responses will develop an interesting argument, put multiple readings in discussion with each other, and effectively integrate at least three quotes cited from at least three course materials; include a reference list of all sources, both readings and screenings used.
+Exceptional responses will develop an interesting argument, put multiple readings in discussion with each other, and effectively integrate at least three direct quotes cited from at least three course materials; include a reference list of all sources, both readings and screenings used.
 Due dates are listed in the syllabus.

 Rubric for reading responses:

 |90 – 100

 (“A” & “A-”)

 |The paper represents a thoughtful reflection on disability and media.
 It is creative and substantive and demonstrates excellence in its discussion of the topic.
 The paper illustrates new ways of thinking about disability and the media and used 3 or more direct quotes from 3+ reading materials/screenings to support that content.
 APA reference list required.||The paper clearly demonstrates a deep understanding of disability and media content and relevance to Disability Studies.||The paper is interesting, compelling and well organized.
 It has no spelling or grammatical errors.
 The work displayed is interesting and varied, incorporating the required number of examples from course readings/screenings.
 Assignment checklist is followed and attached.|

 |80 – 89